Isle of Harris distillery: Facilities

 The distillery stills were made in Siena, Italy by Frilli Impianti.
 There is a visitor centre.

 Products

 As well as a single malt whisky called The Hearach, the Gaelic word for a resident of Harris, the distillery makes a gin using botanicals including local sugar kelp seaweed.
 As of 2017, over two tonnes of seaweed had been collected for the gin production.
 Other botanicals in the gin include Juniper, Coriander, Angelica Root and Cassia Bark.
 The gin is sold in a distinctive blue bottle which won a Gold Award at the World Gin Awards in 2021.
-The gin bottles are manufactured in Yorkshire by the Stolzle Glass Group.
+The gin bottles are manufactured in Yorkshire by the Stölzle Glass Group.